 In closing, divorce can cause erratic behavior that might not otherwise occur, but which stems from resentment, bitterness, and anger toward the soon-to-be ex spouse.
 Unfortunately, that behavior might include parental alienation, which not only causes further heartache to the divorcing couple, but which leads to unspeakable damage to the couples’ most valuable assets: their children.

-Zachary M. Kafoglis is a Partner at Katz & Stefani, LLC.
+Zachary M. Kafoglis is a Partner at Family law firm Katz & Stefani, LLC.

 Parenting Time Refusal By A Child: Strategies For The Parent With The Majority Of The Parenting Time